What are the Child Tax Credits?

 I am not a U.S. citizen.
 Can I still get the Child Tax Credit?

-If you qualify for the credits but you are not a US citizen, you can still get these credits if you and the child both have valid Social Security Numbers or Individual Taxpayer Identification Numbers (ITINs).
+If you qualify for the credit but you are not a US citizen, you can still get these credits if you and the child both have valid Social Security Numbers or Individual Taxpayer Identification Numbers (ITINs).

 Will the money I get count against my public benefits?

-No. It will not count against welfare, Food Stamps, SSI, Medicaid, or public housing.
+No. It will not count against welfare, SNAP/Food Stamps, SSI, Medicaid, or public housing.
 But some benefits programs may have rules about how long you can keep it in your bank account without spending it.

 Can I get free help filing my taxes and getting the money for these credits?

-Search by zip code for a free tax clinic near you, or call 1-800-829-1040.
+Yes.
+Search by zip code or the name of your town for a tax clinic near you that can help you fill out all the paperwork for free.or call 1-800-829-1040.

 What if I file my tax return late?